What are 4 Examples of Compounds?

 Epigallocatechin-3-gallate (ECGC) is a particular type of polyphenol found in green tea, a substance shown to be a cure and preventative for many of the ills of mankind.
 In addition to being a powerful agent in the prevention and cure of cancer, it is an antioxidant, promoter of glucose tolerance, protector of the liver and detoxification system, and benefactor of the cardiovascular system.

-Recent research has documented a 54% reduction in risk of ovarian cancer in women who reported drinking green tea.
+Recent research has documented a 54% reduction in the risk of ovarian cancer in women who reported drinking green tea.
 Another study found green tea to have therapeutic cancer effects through induction of apoptosis in colorectal cancer.
 It is also one of the few effective treatments for pancreatic cancer.
 As a preventative for all cancers, ECGC is able to penetrate the body’s cells and shield DNA from the potent free radical hydrogen peroxide.

-Green tea also lowers cholesterol levels, and reduces the clotting tendency of blood.
+Green tea also lowers cholesterol levels and reduces the clotting tendency of blood.
 It shows promise as a weight-loss aid that can promote the burning of fat and the regulation of insulin levels and blood sugar.

 There are many green tea supplements on the market.
 Some of these contain the whole plant, while others contain extracts.
 Whole plant supplements are usually preferable because they are backed by the integrity of the whole plant.
 Many green tea extract supplements are standardized to provide a quantified amount of ECGC.

 Dried turmeric is widely available.
 Organically grown turmeric is preferable.
 Frequently spicing your cooking with turmeric is one option for consuming curcumin.
-It can be easily mixed with rice, egg salad or into the cottage cheese flax oil mixture that is the basis of the Budwig diet.
+It can be easily mixed with rice, egg salad, or into the cottage cheese flax oil mixture that is the basis of the Budwig diet.
 Turmeric capsules are available.
 Nature’s Way makes a turmeric capsule that is free of magnesium stearate, but it’s not organic.
-Organic turmeric can be found in the spice department of health food stores such as Whole Foods, or ordered online in powered or capsule forms.
+Organic turmeric can be found in the spice department of health food stores such as Whole Foods or ordered online in powdered or capsule forms.
 Most naturopaths suggest starting with a dose three times the normal dosage suggested in order to quickly bring inflammation under control.
 Then proceed with the standard dose to maintain.

 Genistein is an isoflavone found primarily in soybeans and traditional foods produced from soybeans like tofu and miso.
-In addition to being an antioxidant, genistein is a phytoestrogen, a plant compound that mimics the actions of estrogen and interacts with estrogen receptor in the human body.
+In addition to being an antioxidant, genistein is a phytoestrogen, a plant compound that mimics the actions of estrogen and interacts with estrogen receptors in the human body.

 Genistein removes damaging free radicals and reduces lipid peroxidation.
-By preventing the oxidation of LDL cholesterol, genistein helps reduce the risk for arteriosclerosis, and prevents the formation of heart attacks and strokes by acting as an anti-clotting agent.
+By preventing the oxidation of LDL cholesterol, genistein helps reduce the risk for arteriosclerosis and prevents the formation of heart attacks and strokes by acting as an anti-clotting agent.
 It increases the activity of other antioxidant enzymes such as glutathione peroxidase, superoxide dismutase (SOD), and glutathione reductase.
 It can also influence the growth of cells that are not hormone-dependent.
 Genistein inhibits the rate of cell growth through its ability to inhibit tyrosine kinase.

 Before genistein can act, it must be released from its precursor.
 This normally happens in the stomach and intestine through hydrolysis.
-Some genistein supplements contain genistein that has been hydrolysed in processing.
+Some genistein supplements contain genistein that has been hydrolyzed in processing.
 Source Naturals produces genistein as a supplement.
 It is available at health food stores and online.